TritonDataCenter/rfd/rfd/0013/README.md

 especially in the context of on-prem customer deployment where one user may belong to multiple organizations and multiple project teams.

+## Terminology

+- **customer** or **person**: An honest to god human being (or bot) that is calling an endpoint on CloudAPI or Manta with account or subuser credentials.
+- **operator**: An honest to god human being (or bot) that is calling an endpoint on internal SDC APIs (imgapi, vmapi, adminui, etc.).
+No credentials are involved here.
+- **account**: The top-level CloudAPI account.
+In UFDS an sdcPerson that is NOT a `sdcAccountUser`, a.k.a a subuser.
+Identified for Manta with `MANTA_USER`.
+  Identified for CloudAPI with `SDC_ACCOUNT`.
+- **subuser**: A login that is scoped on an account.
+In UFDS, a node that is both an `sdcPerson` and a `sdcAccountUser`.
+- **login**: The string identifier for an "account" or "subuser".
+The login for an account is unique for all accounts in that cloud.
+The login for a subuser is only unique within that account.
+- **user**: This is ambigous.
+I'd like to use it in lieu of "customer", but given Manta and CloudAPI use "user" to mean different things, this RFD will attempt to avoid it.

 ## Problem Space

 ### Background on SDC and Manta RBAC